Patricia Owens

-Patricia Molly Owens (January 17, 1925 – August 31, 2000) was a Canadian-born American actress, working in Hollywood.
+Patricia Molly Owens (January 17, 1925 – August 31, 2000) was a Canadian actress, working in Hollywood.
 She appeared in about 40 films and 10 television episodes in a career lasting from 1943 to 1968.

 Early work

-Owens moved to England in 1933 with her parents (her Welsh father Arthur Owens was later to become an MI5 double agent), and 10 years later, at age 18, she made her motion-picture debut in the musical comedy Miss London Ltd. The following year, she had a small role in Harold French's social satire English Without Tears.
+Owens moved from Canada to England as a child.
+At 18, she made her motion-picture debut in the musical comedy Miss London Ltd. The following year, she had a small role in Harold French's social satire English Without Tears.
 Her career continued in this manner for a few years, Owens getting ever-larger roles in movies.

 Her career received a boost when she was seen by a 20th Century Fox executive while performing in a stage production of Sabrina Fair, and was offered a screen test.
 The result was a contract with the studio and a move to Hollywood.
 Her first American film was Island in the Sun (1957), followed by No Down Payment, both for Fox, after which Owens was lent to Warner Bros. to appear in the critically acclaimed drama Sayonara (1957).